holidaycheck/jobs/Software Engineer Search.md

 [HolidayCheck](http://www.holidaycheck.de/) is deeply committed to providing the best experience in online travel for our customers.
-Search is an essential part of this experience, and we're currently looking for you to support our fantastic core services engineering team to improve our search functionality and REST APIs.
+Search is an essential part of this experience, and we're currently looking for you to support our fantastic team to improve our search functionality and REST APIs.

 # (Senior) Software Engineer – Search